-Reagent vials should be stored at 2 - 8°C on receipt.
+Reagent vials should be stored at 2 - $8^{\circ}\text{C}$ on receipt.
 Prolonged storage at temperatures outside this range may result in accelerated loss of reagent reactivity.
-This reagent has undergone in-use and transportation stability studies (at 37°C and -25°C) as described in document BS EN ISO 23640:2015.
+This reagent has undergone transportation stability studies at 37°C and -25°C as described in document BS EN ISO 23640:2015.
 According to the reagents' in-use stability studies, once vials are opened, the contents should remain viable up until the expiry date as long as there is no marked turbidity, which can indicate reagent deterioration or contamination.